Twice22/Twice22.github.io/_posts/2017-6-4-reinforcement-learning.md

 direction we want with probability 0.8 and in the perpendicular directions with probability 0.1), the arrow around the final gray state need to point in the opposite direction to avoid going into the final state.

 **b**.
 If the reward in the red square is -3, then, as the reward of the white squares are -1 and the reward in the final square is +10, the agent we likely want to avoid the red square and go as fast as possible to the gray square.
-However we don't have a down arrow in (1,2) because if we were to put a down arrow in (1,2) the agent will likely make a detour that cost more than -3 points.
+However, we don't have a down arrow in (1,2) because if we were to put a down arrow in (1,2) the agent will likely make a detour that can can cost more than -3 points.

 **c**.
 Here the reward for the red square is 0, so, as the rewards in the white squares are -1, the agent will want to go through the red square before reaching the final gray square.
 It won't want to stay in the red square as the final square offer a +10 reward.
 That explains the sense of the arrows.

 **d**.
-Here r = 3, so again the agent will want to stay in the red square indefinitely (same explanations as in **a**).
+Here r = 3, so the agent will want to stay in the red square indefinitely (same explanations as in **a**).

 <div class="blue-color-box">
-<b>17.9</b> Consider the 101 × 3 world shown in Figure 17.14(b).
+<b>17.9</b> Consider the 101 × 3 world shown in Figure 17.9.1 below.
 In the start state the agent has
 a choice of two deterministic actions, Up or Down, but in the other states the agent has one deterministic action, Right.
 Assuming a discounted reward function, for what values of the discount $\gamma$ should the agent choose Up and for which Down?
 Compute the utility of each